harvardinformatics/snpArcher/README.md

 ## TO DO:

--have bam2vcf steps take names from bam dir, not from fastq dir

 post VCF stuff: number of SNPs, number of filtered SNPs, SFS,rrelatedness (vcftools), PCA (the low depth version), NJ tree, SNPs per bp for each scaffold (or any metric that indicates regions of the genome look bad).